cloudymax/kubevirt-community-stack/README.md

 </p>

 <p align="center">
 <i>This project is in an alpha state.
-It is functional but missing automated tests and is only partially documented.Some chart schemas may still change as more features are integrated.</i>
+It is functional but missing automated tests and is only partially documented.
+Some chart schemas may still change as more features are integrated.</i>
   <br>
 </p>